chekkan/chekkan.com/content/blog/github-workflow-haskell-yesod-docker-stack.md

 ### Summary

-Normally, when I build a C# project, I include the build step both in the CI and the Dockerfile because the step itself finishes with a minute or two.
-However, I didn't this about using the same binaries that were created in the CI pipeline inside the Docker image.
-The process of reducing the time taken for the build to run has made me re-evaluate this.
-The same binary that we ran the test against is now the docker image which will be in all the different environments.
-I can't think of any other optimisation I can do to improve the build time at this time.
-If I do, I'll make sure to update this post with further updates.
+Normally, when I build a C# project, I include the build step both in the CI and the Dockerfile because the step itself finishes within a minute or two.
+However, I didn't think about using the same binaries that were created in the CI pipeline inside the Docker image.
+The process of reducing the time taken for the build to run has made me re-evaluate my previous approach.
+The same binary that we ran the tests against is now the docker image which will be in all the different environments.
+I can't think of any other optimisations to improve the build time at this time.
+If I do in the future, I'll make sure to update this post with further updates.

 For a much more complicated project setup with Cabal, have a look at [github/semantic](https://github.com/github/semantic/blob/master/.github/workflows/haskell.yml) repository